U.S. Relations With Haiti

-Much progress has been made in the eight years after the January 2010 earthquake that devastated much of the country, Haiti has transitioned from a post-disaster era to a period of building and long-term development.
-As of January 2015, more than 95 percent of the 1.5 million displaced persons in camps have found alternative housing.
-Nearly all earthquake debris that obstructed recovery has been removed.
-Thousands of needed jobs are being created in Haiti’s growing export apparel sector.
-Since 2011 Haiti has achieved positive annual growth rates, including 5.5 percent in 2011 and 2.8 percent in 2014.
+Much progress has been made in the eight years after the January 2010 earthquake that devastated much of the country.
+Haiti has transitioned from a post-disaster era to a period of reconstruction and long-term development.
+As of December 2016, approximately 97 percent of the 1.5 million displaced persons in camps had departed for alternative housing arrangements.
+Thousands of needed jobs have been created in Haiti’s growing export apparel sector.
+Since 2011, Haiti has achieved positive annual growth rates, including 5.5 percent in 2011 and 2.8 percent in 2014.
 With U.S. and international support, Haiti has achieved significant improvements in basic health indicators and seen a steady and substantial decrease in the number of cholera cases since the initial outbreak in 2010.
-Much remains to be done to sustain and build on this progress.
-Since the earthquake, the United States has made available more than $4.5 billion for assistance to Haiti to support life-saving post-disaster relief as well as longer-term recovery, reconstruction, and development programs.
-Even before the earthquake Haiti was among the least developed nations and faced chronic challenges to meaningful poverty reduction.
-Against this background, the country’s reconstruction and development will continue for many years.
+More than 30,000 jobs have been created via programs to improve private sector competitiveness, and almost 14,000 jobs have been created at the Caracol Industrial Park thanks in part to Haiti’s growing export apparel sector.

-Haiti’s transition to a strong democracy is important to the United States as that country’s authoritarian history becomes increasingly part of its past rather than its future.
+Haiti’s transition to a strong democracy is important to the United States as the country’s authoritarian history becomes increasingly part of its past rather than its future.
 Strong democratic institutions, in particular the holding of regular free and fair elections, can help guarantee Haiti’s democratic traditions and ensure a voice for the Haitian people in their governance.
 Haiti now has a democratically elected president who took office on February 7, 2017.
-A commitment to democracy and the rule of law can also ensure that human rights and fundamental freedoms are better protected.
+A commitment to democracy and the rule of law also ensures that human rights and fundamental freedoms are better protected.
 The stability and predictability that come with these institutions are essential for Haiti to achieve sustained economic growth and to attract needed foreign investment.

 U.S. Assistance to Haiti